darealshinji/gendlopen/doc/02_input.md

 Here's how the input text format must be:
  * all symbols that should be loaded must be listed as C-style prototypes, ending on semi-colon (;)
- * comments, preprocessor lines and simple typedefs are ignored
+ * comments, preprocessor lines, structs, unions, enums and typedefs are ignored
  * line-breaks are treated as spaces
  * you can set some options on a line beginning with `%option`